Vincit/multi-user-test-runner/_includes/latest/README.md

 # Defining Users

+## Creator and User

+There are two types of users: *creator* and *user*. *Creator* user is meant for creating resources (project, task, users in the system etc.) that the *user* then uses.
+Operations done with the *creator* user should always succeed.
+The assertions should be done with the *user*.
+If there is need to test if creating a resource succeeds with a specific user or role it should be done with the *user* (not *creator* user).
+Otherwise the tests end up testing too many things at once.
+This library already adds a little bit of complexity to the test methods so the tests should be kept as simple as possible.

+## Definitions

 `@TestUsers` annotation defines which users are used to run the tests.
 Users can be defined by role (`role`), by existing user (`user`), use the creator (`TestUsers.CREATOR`) user or use a user with the same role as the creator (`TestUsers.NEW_USER`).
 All these definition types can be mixed.
 The possible definitions are shown in the table below.